-To this end, we ensured that participants’ choices in Experiment 2 had no effect on their partner’s payoffs, thereby excluding altruistic motivation as a possible mediating factor between coordination and the willingness to cooperate.
-Moreover, they were informed that they would not receive any feedback about the choices made by their partner, and vice versa, until the end of the experiment.
+To this end, in Experiment 2 we introduced a new game that differed in two ways from the previous game.
+First, participants could choose whether or not to trust their partners, where choosing to trust would potentially gain participants a higher reward but also implied a risk of receiving a lower reward if the trust was misplaced.
+Second, participants’ choices had no effect on their partner’s payoffs, thereby excluding altruistic motivation as a possible mediating factor between coordination and the willingness to cooperate.
+Moreover, participants were informed that they would not receive any feedback about the choices made by their partner, and vice versa, until the end of the experiment.
 As in Experiment 1, participants were informed that they were coordinating with their partners via an online program (partners were again pre-programmed virtual agents) in a sequential joint decision-making task (see Figure 3).

+[FIGURE 3 HERE]

 To establish a presumed history of coordination with the partner(s), each experimental block began with an induction phase in which the partner’s tempting alternative option was always lower than the cooperative option.
 This enabled us to assess the effects of a presumed history of coordination upon participants’ trust in the test phase of each experimental block.
 We used an identical modelling approach in Experiment 2 as in Experiment 1, with the same DV (cooperation rate) and covariates.

-Table 2 shows the results of two regression models, each including, as in Experiment 1, the respective IV of interest’s corresponding by-subject random coefficient.
+Table 3 shows the results of two regression models, each including, as in Experiment 1, the respective IV of interest’s corresponding by-subject random coefficient.
 Again, as a robustness check, we ran but do not present the results of a model containing neither random coefficients given no impact on our findings.
 Figure 4 presents the data from Experiment 2, showing mean cooperation rates by Partner Temptation Level and by Partner Condition.